What Is Your Nursing Home Neglect Or Abuse Question?

 Some elderly people harmed by nursing home workers have no memory of what happened.
 They might be suffering from dementia, Alzheimer's disease or some other condition that robs their ability to recall events.
 Your parent or spouse might have bruise marks or perhaps even a broken bone, but can't offer any details about the source of the injury.

 Such cases can be extremely complicated, especially if the nursing home insists it did nothing wrong.
 Fortunately, you're not alone.
-George S. Johnson can investigate your claim and work with police and medical professionals to get to the bottom of what happened.
+One of our attorneys can investigate your claim and work with police and medical professionals to get to the bottom of what happened.

 Removing or destroying evidence is a serious crime.
 If a nursing home is being investigated for harming your loved one, it could face criminal charges for tampering with evidence or obstructing justice.
 Even so, some nursing homes will take such steps to conceal their harmful or negligent actions.